codefaux/deemix-for-lidarr/README.md

-# Lidarr/Deemix Integration Setup Guide
+# DEPRECATED AND NO LONGER REQUIRED, SEE ISSUE [#12](https://github.com/codefaux/deemix-for-lidarr/issues/12)

 DEPRECATED AND NO LONGER REQUIRED, SEE ISSUE [#12](https://github.com/codefaux/deemix-for-lidarr/issues/12)

 Kept for archival purposes only.
 I'll probably remove the containers or something at some point to cue people into the new options.

+.

+.

+.

+.

+.

+.

+.

+# Lidarr/Deemix Integration Setup Guide

 ## Introduction
 This guide provides instructions for setting up Deemix integration with Lidarr, allowing for seamless downloading of music from Deezer.
 This setup is based on the work of several projects, including Deemix GUI by RemixDev, Lidarr.Plugin.Deemix by ta264, and the hotio/lidarr Docker image with plugin support, as well as Docker-on-steroids.